As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 Proximity

-As mentioned earlier, NFC cards only work in a range of under 4 inches.
+As mentioned earlier, NFC cards only work in a range of under four inches.
 This makes it hard for hackers or fraudulent users to intercept your transmission, as they would need to be in that range to do so.

 User initiation

-To complete an NFC transaction, the buyer needs to start the process by bringing their card close to the NFC terminal, or opening their mobile wallet app (like Samsung Pay).
+To complete an NFC transaction, the buyer needs to start the process by bringing their card close to the NFC terminal or opening their mobile wallet app (like Samsung Pay).
 This means a hacker can’t trigger a fraudulent transaction remotely.
 Additionally, most phones require an additional form of authentication, such as a fingerprint, PIN code, or facial recognition.

 Secure element validation

 There’s no shortage of available NFC POS systems available on the market, all with different features, selling points, and advantages.
-No idea where to start?
-Here’s our pick of the top 5 NFC terminal providers available today.

-Wrapping Up
+Wrapping up

 It’s undeniable that allowing your customers to make NFC payments when checking out offers a more seamless purchase experience, all while futureproofing your organization.
 By finding the best NFC card reader and payments provider tailored for you, you’ll be able to grow and scale your business for the long run.

-Quick FAQs about NFC Technology
+Quick FAQs about NFC technology

 Q: What is NFC technology and how does it work?

-NFC stands for “near field communication”, a technology allowing two devices in close proximity to exchange data and communicate with each other.
-For NFC payments, the devices are the NFC-enabled point of sale (POS) system and the consumer’s smartphone or card.
+NFC stands for near-field communication, a technology allowing two devices in close proximity to exchange data and communicate with each other.
+For NFC payments, the devices are the NFC-enabled point-of-sale (POS) system and the consumer’s smartphone or card.
 The customer initiates the payment process, and then the NFC technology exchanges encrypted information between the phone and payment system to finalize the transaction.

 Q: How do NFC payments differ from EMV and RFID payments?